ndsev/mapget/docs/mapget-dev-guide.md

 The HTTP service also implements `/config`:

-- `GET /config` reads the YAML configuration file, extracts datasource-model keys such as `sources` and `http-settings`, masks any `password` or `api-key` values and returns the result alongside the JSON Schema configured via `--config-schema`.
+- `GET /config` reads the YAML configuration file, extracts top-level keys from the active datasource schema, masks any `password` or `api-key` values and returns the result alongside that schema.
+The built-in schema includes `sources`; deployments can add keys such as `http-settings` via `--config-schema`.
 - `GET /config` also merges public read-only sections registered through `DataSourceConfigService::registerPublicConfigSection(...)` as top-level siblings of `model`.
 Mapget does not interpret those sections itself.
 - If datasource configuration cannot be exposed, `GET /config` still returns HTTP `200` from the handler and reports the problem through `datasourceConfigUnavailable` plus `datasourceConfigUnavailableReason`.
 Public read-only sections are still returned when the YAML config can be read and parsed.
 With `--no-get-config --allow-post-config`, the datasource model is empty but writable so clients can post a replacement configuration.
 - `POST /config` validates an incoming datasource-model JSON document against the schema, merges it back into the YAML file (unmasking secrets), preserves unknown top-level sections, and relies on `DataSourceConfigService` to apply the updated datasource configuration.